Clarkson-Applied-Data-Science/SkinCancerClassification/README.md

 The bars are stacked on top of each other, representing the total count of lesions for each diagnosis category, with each color representing a different localization.

-The resulting correlation matrix shows the pairwise Pearson correlation coefficients between the image_color variable and each of the one-hot encoded dx variables.

 ```python
 # Create contingency table